kavishgr/getghrel/README.md

 # getghrel

 getghrel" is a command-line interface (CLI) tool that locates and downloads the most recent release assets from Github for MacOS and Linux architectures, specifically "amd64" and "arm64".
-However, currently, it only supports "amd64" architecture for Linux.
 The tool automatically identifies your operating system and architecture, and downloads the binary.
 If the release is compressed or in an archive format, it will automatically extract and unpack it, no matter how it's compressed, and keep only the binary.

 ## Installation